BobMcDear/aplearn/README.md

 ⎕←y_v MISC.METRICS.acc out
 ```
 The final accuracy should be around 85%, which matches the score of the scikit-learn baseline.
 For more details, please refer to the accompanying [notebook tutorial](https://github.com/BobMcDear/aplearn/blob/main/examples/adults/apl.ipynb).
 An additional example dealing with regression can be found [here](https://github.com/BobMcDear/aplearn/tree/main/examples/housing).

+## Tests

+Writing unit tests for this project isn't straightforward since there are no existing baselines.
+For now, [`tests`](https://github.com/BobMcDear/aplearn/tree/main/tests) merely trains and evaluates APLearn models on synthetic data so that the final scores may be compared to the Python reference.
+Please see [here](https://github.com/BobMcDear/aplearn/blob/main/tests/README.md) for more information.